krysalead/um.backend/readme.md

 ```

 /!\ This file must not be stored on a public repository if you put some real data inside.

+- password pipe will store the password as a password in database
+- replacement work here as well you can reference a previously inserted document like \${userAuthDAO.\_id} to get the id in database

 ###Call for help